muchlakshay/CUDA-MLP-from-scratch/README.md

 This is my second MLP implementation, this time using CUDA.
 The goal is to speed up training using GPU parallelism.

-Current Status: Not fully working yet, debugging kernel issues and issues with big Datasets like MNIST.
+Current Status: Not fully working yet (on big datasets), debugging kernel issues and issues with big Datasets like MNIST.

 ## What Works:
 - Forward pass